DeveloperRic/HIST-3814-O-S2020/week5/README.md

 ### Stress

 This is more of a rant than anything.
 If I'm to be completely honest this week's work was really stressful.
 I had my computer run out of disk space twice.
 Working with Inkscape slowed my computer down so much that I could only type 1 character each second and this was compounded ontop of my laptop potentially having a virus.
-The challenges I faced this week I think are pretty evident in my work but hopefully I can bring things back up next week.
+The challenges I faced this week I think are pretty evident in my work but hopefully I can bring things back up next week (edit: I think I did 😁).

 ## Readings